 Cousin.
 You can claim an exemption for your cousin only if he or she lives with you as a member of your household for the entire year.
-A cousin is a descendant of a brother or sister of your father or mother and does not qualify under the relationship test.
+A cousin is a descendant of a brother or sister of your father or mother.